Menu

 Church President Russell M. Nelson announced a temple for Tacloban City, Philippines, on Oct.
 3, 2021, during October 2021 general conference.
 It was one of 13 temples announced at the conference — and the eighth such sacred edifice for the islands known as the Filiponos.

 The Tacloban City Philippines Temple was announced by Church President Russell M. Nelson on Oct.
 3, 2021.
-Details about the temple’s groundbreaking have not yet been released.
+Just over three years later, ground was broken for the temple on Jan.
+18, 2025, with Elder Michael B. Strong presiding.

 Architecture and Design of the Tacloban City Philippines Temple